 Campus department mail delivery has been paused.
 The Post Office is open regular hours for mail pick up unless alternative arrangements have been made.
 Packages for departments will continue to be delivered.

 The Widener Post Office is sanitized daily.
 Staff are taking the proper precautions and following university policies.
 Mail itself is not quarantined.

 No, few offices will be staffed in person.
 Most offices will be working entirely remotely and the focus will continue to be on achieving work outcomes, not physical presence.
 If you need to reach a specific office, please call or email the office rather than going to their physical location.

-Campus Activities & Events
+Campus Activities & Events (Spring 2021)

 The university will foster student engagement with a combination of virtual programming and "al fresco" events, including meet and greets; performances, speakers, documentaries, and movies; and playing games; as well as virtual resident assistant check-ins and group meetings.

-Safety & Personal Protection
+Safety & Personal Protection (Spring 2021)

 The PA required plan is available on our main Coronavirus Information page.